AlvaroMenduina/E2E/README.md

-# E2E - HARMONI End-to-End Model Performance Analysis
+# E2E - HARMONI End-to-End Model Performance Analysis :octocat:

-A set of performance analysis simulations for the HARMONI End-to-End Model, an optical model of the complete system including all subsystem: Focal Plane Relay System, Preoptics, Integral Field Unit, Spectrograph, Detectors.
+Welcome to the **E2E** GitHub repo: a set of performance analysis simulations for the HARMONI End-to-End Model, an optical model of the complete system including all subsystems: Focal Plane Relay System, Preoptics, Integral Field Unit, Spectrograph, Detectors :telescope:.
+This repo contains Python code that uses the Zemax Optics Studio (ZOS) API to analyse the HARMONI E2E files.

+## What do we want to achieve? (*rationale*)

+*What are the End-to-End Models?* The E2E models are optical models in Zemax Optics Studio that represent the complete HARMONI instrument.
+They are created by joining together optical models of each subsystem provided by different teams within the [HARMONI consortium](https://auditore.cab.inta-csic.es/harmoni/consortium/) all across Europe :gb: :es: :fr: :de:.
+One of the main roles of the E2E models is to _demonstrate that the performance of HARMONI will meet the requirements_.

+Given the complexity of the HARMONI instrument.

+## This project is still under construction 🚧

 Using the Zemax Optics Studio (ZOS) API in Python we analyse the E2E Zemax files for HARMONI across: